z0rr0/hashq/README.md

 // Close should contain all needed locks/unlocks. func (con *Connection) Close() {...}

+// create new pool
 pool := New(poolSzie, &Connection{}, false)
 ch, errc := make(chan Shared), make(chan error)
-go pool.Produce(ch, ec)
+// the pool will send new elements to channel ch go pool.Produce(ch, ec)

-if err := <-errc; err == nil {
+// check that Producer is started without any errors if err := <-errc; err == nil {
     panic(err)
 }
+// Monitor will periodically call CanClose+Close
-go pool.Monitor(cleanPeriod)
+// for each element in the pool go pool.Monitor(cleanPeriod)
+// get element
 sh := <-ch
 conn := sh.(*Connection)
+// use conn...
 ```

 ### Dependencies